dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 `NAAN` is a
-[Name Assigning Authority Number](https://tools.ietf.org/html/draft-kunze-ark-22#section-2.3), `VERSION` is the version number of the Knora ARK URL format (currently always 1), and `PROJECT` is the project's [short-code](knora-iris.md#project-short-codes).
+[Name Assigning Authority Number](https://tools.ietf.org/html/draft-kunze-ark-22#section-2.3), `VERSION` is the version number of the DSP-API ARK URL format (currently always 1), and `PROJECT` is the project's [short-code](knora-iris.md#project-short-codes).

 For example, given a project with ID `0001`, and using the DaSCH's ARK resolver